SC Cambuur: History

 Founded in 1964, SC Cambuur has spent a total of nine seasons in the Dutch top flight, the Eredivisie.
 During the 1980s and 1990s, the club was a consistent contender in the Eerste Divisie promotion play-offs.
 Cambuur won the Eerste Divisie title in 1992 and earned promotion to the Eredivisie, but were relegated two seasons later following the 1993–94 season.
 In 1998, the club returned to the Eredivisie, though they were again relegated after just two seasons, in the 1999–2000 season.

 The early 2000s proved turbulent, and in 2005 the club narrowly avoided bankruptcy.
 A period of restructuring began in 2006, and by 2010 Cambuur had achieved relative financial stability.

 In 2009, Cambuur came close to promotion, narrowly losing a play-off to Roda JC on penalties.
 The following year, they finished second in the league and again missed promotion by a slim margin.
 The club attracted over 40,000 spectators during that year's play-offs, with an estimated 7,000 supporters gathering in Leeuwarden's city centre to watch the decisive match against Roda on a large screen.
 The final match drew a record 1.4 million television viewers in the Netherlands, and the entire play-off series—featuring Cambuur, PEC Zwolle, and Roda JC—was watched by more than 4.5 million people.

 Cambuur won the Eerste Divisie title in the 2012–13 season, earning promotion to the Eredivisie for the 2013–14 season.
 On 1 May 2016, they were relegated back to the Eerste Divisie after a 6–2 away defeat to PSV.

 In 2020, Cambuur were leading the Eerste Divisie when the season was voided due to the COVID-19 pandemic, and the club was controversially denied promotion to the Eredivisie.

 The club returned to the top flight after winning the 2020–21 Eerste Divisie title.
 In the 2021–22 season, Cambuur achieved a ninth-place finish—the highest league position in the club's history.
 However, the following campaign proved difficult, and on 6 May 2023, Cambuur were relegated back to the Eerste Divisie following a 3–0 away defeat to FC Utrecht.

+Cambuur secured promotion to the Eredivisie for the 2026–27 season after finishing as runners-up in the 2025–26 Eerste Divisie.